bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `NOISE` fills the visible processing buffer with randomly generated noise.
 The parameter sf is a scaling factor that is applied to the noise.
-If sf is omitted RNMR will not prompt for it and will use 1.0 as the scalinf factor.
+If sf is omitted RNMR will not prompt for it and will use 1.0 as the scaling factor.
 ## NOP
 Null operation